-- 268. Plaintiff Hogg accompanied Plaintiffs Rezkalla and Wood primarily to obtain video footage of Plaintiffs' activities.
-This footage would be used for television broadcasting and for ministry purposes. - 269.
+- 273. Plaintiff Hogg accompanied Plaintiffs Rezkalla and Wood primarily to obtain video footage of Plaintiffs' activities.
+This footage would be used for television broadcasting and for ministry purposes. - 274.
 Upon arriving at the festival boundary, Plaintiff Wood realized that, based on his arrest two days prior and the YouTube videos he appeared in after the 2009 Arab Festival, City police officers might deliberately target him again and stop him from distributing copies of the Gospel.
-Consequently, Plaintiff Wood asked Plaintiff Hogg to trade roles in an effort to protect the group from retaliation by City police officers and festival security guards. - 270.
+Consequently, Plaintiff Wood asked Plaintiff Hogg to trade roles in an effort to protect the group from retaliation by City police officers and festival security guards. - 275.
 Shortly after arriving at their destination on Warren Avenue, Plaintiffs Rezkalla and Hogg began distributing copies of the Gospel of John written in English and Arabic on the public sidewalk outside of the festival boundaries.
-Plaintiff Wood, who was not distributing any materials, was standing back on the sidewalk with his video camera, recording his fellow missionaries. - 271.
-Unbeknown to Plaintiffs Wood, Rezkalla, and Hogg, the public sidewalk where they were distributing their religious literature was at the edge of the outer perimeter-an area that is open to all pedestrian traffic and where no festival activities take place.
-Indeed, there were no markings indicting that the location was within either the inner or the outer perimeter. - 272.
-There were very few people on the public sidewalks in this area, and Plaintiffs Rezkalla and Hogg were standing at a location on the sidewalk that did not block or impede pedestrian traffic in any way. - 273.
-Plaintiffs Rezkalla and Hogg were distributing their religious literature for just a few minutes when eight City police officers, Defendants Gafford, Faith, Nichols, Urbanic, Lacey, Switzer, Jason Smith, and Robert Smith, suddenly appeared.
-Pursuant to the Arrest
+Plaintiff Wood, who was not distributing any materials, was standing back on the sidewalk with his video camera, recording his fellow missionaries. - 276.
+Unbeknown to Plaintiffs Wood, Rezkalla, and Hogg, the public sidewalk where they were distributing their religious literature was in the outer perimeter-an area that is open to all pedestrian traffic and where no festival activities take place.
+There were no markings indicting that the location was within the outer perimeter. - 277.
+There were very few people on the public sidewalks in the outer perimeter, and Plaintiffs Rezkalla and Hogg were standing at a location on the sidewalk that did not block or impede pedestrian traffic in any way.
+A true and accurate photograph of Plaintiffs distributing their religious literature at this location on June 20, 2010, is attached to this Complaint as Exhibit 15.

-Policy, Defendant police officers stopped Plaintiffs Rezkalla and Hogg from distributing their literature and seized them under color of authority without Plaintiffs' consent even though Plaintiffs had committed no crime.
+- 278. Plaintiffs Rezkalla and Hogg were distributing their religious literature for just a few minutes when eight City police officers, which included Defendant Gafford and Defendant John Doe Police Officers 1 through 7, suddenly appeared.
+Pursuant to the Arrest Policy, Defendant police officers stopped Plaintiffs Rezkalla and Hogg from distributing their literature and seized them under color of authority without Plaintiffs' consent even though Plaintiffs had committed no crime.
 As a result of the seizure, Plaintiffs Rezkalla and Hogg were not free to leave.

-- 274. Defendant Gafford approached Plaintiff Wood and seized him and the video camera he was holding pursuant to the Arrest Policy even though Plaintiff Wood was not distributing literature nor was he engaged in any criminal activity.
-Instead, Plaintiff Wood was engaged in activity protected by the First Amendment. - 275.
-Defendant Gafford's acts of grabbing Plaintiff Wood and the video camera he was holding were done without lawful authority. - 276.
-Defendant police officers targeted Plaintiff Wood for retaliation, confirming his suspicion. - 277.
-Plaintiff Wood was frightened and intimidated by Defendant police officers, as demonstrated by the video he was shooting, which shows his camera hand shaking uncontrollably while videotaping the police officers surrounding his fellow Christians. - 278.
-Pursuant to the Arrest Policy, Plaintiffs Rezkalla, Hogg, and Wood were forced to accompany Defendant police officers to the command trailer (which brought them into the festival), where the officers seized Plaintiffs' identifications, interrogated them, admonished them, lectured them about festival rules and regulations, ordered them to cease their non-obstructive, peaceful free speech activity, which consisted of distributing copies of the Gospel of John on the public sidewalks adjacent to the festival and in the outer perimeter, and photographed them, all without Plaintiffs' consent.
+A true and accurate photograph of the eight Defendant police officers seizing Plaintiffs Rezkalla and Hogg is attached to this Complaint as Exhibit 16. - 279.
+Defendant Gafford approached Plaintiff Wood and seized him and the video camera he was holding pursuant to the Arrest Policy even though Plaintiff Wood was not distributing literature nor was he engaged in any criminal activity.
+Instead, Plaintiff Wood was engaged in activity protected by the First Amendment. - 280.
+Defendant Gafford's acts of grabbing Plaintiff Wood and the video camera he was holding were done without lawful authority. - 281.
+Defendant police officers targeted Plaintiff Wood for retaliation, confirming his suspicion. - 282.
+Plaintiff Wood was frightened and intimidated by Defendant police officers, as demonstrated by the video he was shooting, which shows his camera hand shaking uncontrollably while videotaping the police officers surrounding his fellow Christians. - 283.
+Pursuant to the Arrest Policy, Plaintiffs Rezkalla, Hogg, and Wood were forced to accompany Defendant police officers to the command trailer (which brought them into the festival), where the officers seized Plaintiffs' identifications, interrogated them, admonished them, lectured them about festival rules and regulations, ordered them to cease their nonobstructive, peaceful free speech activity, which consisted of distributing copies of the Gospel of John on the public sidewalks adjacent to the festival and in the outer perimeter, and photographed them, all without Plaintiffs' consent.
 This unlawful seizure lasted approximately 30 minutes.